Dart Fingerhaltung: Verschiedene Varianten im Überblick

 Lukas ist Dart Fan der ersten Stunde und seit über 10 Jahren passionierter Dartspieler.
 Spätestens nach dem Besuch der Darts WM 2016 im ehrwürdigen Alexandra Palace mit seinem späteren Co-Founder und damaligen WG-Partner Timm war für ihn klar: Darts muss auch in Deutschland größer und bekannter werden.
 Mit myDartpfeil und dem weltweit einzigartigen Dartpfeil Konfigurator kann sich jeder Dartspieler - von Anfänger bis Profi - seine eigenen, perfekten Dartpfeile zusammenstellen und individuell gestalten.

-The dart finger position – how do I find out which one is right for me?
+Dart finger position – how do I find out which one is right for me?

 The dart finger position